sean0x42/ncmg-style-guide/README.md

 # NCMG-Style-Guide

 A style guide for the North Coast Marble &amp; Granite website.
+Hosted with GitHub pages.